skydread1/portfolio/src/loicb/server/content/portfolio/flybot_mobile_app.md

 A `common` (cljc files) top folder is also used for data validation that applies for both server and client.

 We actually have 2 clients: web and mobile.
-So the mobile app frontend reside in the same repo as the web frontend and the 2 shares most of the re-frame events.
+So the mobile app frontend resides in the same repo as the web frontend and the 2 share most of the re-frame events.

 The mono-repo structure is as followed: